EithonNetwork/EithonLibrary/README.md

 ### 4.10 (2016-04-27)

 * NEW: Supports eithonbungee in requiring explicit permissions for that specific server to teleport to another server.
+* BUG: Permissions were never checked for commands.

 ### 4.9 (2016-04-21)